 Eddie Johnson experienced tremendous success early in his soccer career, and it nearly destroyed him.
 The phenom, who scored 23 goals in 25 games for the United States U-17 team and netted seven strikes in his first six World Cup qualifiers, developed a bad attitude and a serious sense of entitlement.
-A humbling four-year experience in Europe has transformed Johnson for the better.
-He is now a mature, hard-working, and likable forward.
-The "Grown-Ass Man" is now just a man, and playing some excellent soccer too.
+A humbling four-year experience in Europe seemed to transform Johnson for the better.
+But a recent, acrimony-filled departure from Seattle raised new questions about his attitude.

 Johnson dominated as a teenager, then won the Golden Boot at the 2003 FIFA World Youth Championships.
 Although he struggled to find playing time in the early stages of his career with the Dallas Burn, he started to improve in 2004 and 2005.
 Johnson also earned his first senior team cap in 2004, scoring against El Salvador and netting a hat trick four days later.
 Johnson's fortunes continued to improve as he made two appearances during the 2006 World Cup.
 He took time to find his footing after a trade to the Kansas City Wizards but netted 12 goals in 2007 and signed with Fulham in January 2008.